 PP recipients have their employment income assessed in the instalment period in which it is earned, derived, or received, i.e. on a fortnight-by-fortnight basis.
 The fortnightly amount of employment income is spread evenly across all days in the instalment period, regardless of which days, or the number of days, worked.
 Because a PPS rate is calculated as an annual rate, the fortnightly rate of employment income is converted to an annual rate for input to the rate calculation process.

 Note: PP recipients of age pension age receive a higher pension supplement component for the rate calculation.

-If a recipient has a positive working credit balance, the rate of ordinary income will be reduced by the available working credits.
+If a recipient is below age pension age and has a positive working credit balance, the rate of ordinary income will be reduced by the available working credits.

 Employment income lump sums that represent a period greater than a fortnight are spread over the period to which the work relates.